iadvize/iadvize-android-sdk/README.md

 ```kotlin
 IAdvizeManager.activate(JWTOption.Token("yourjwttoken"), "connecteduseruniqueidentifierornull", gdprOption = GDPROption.Enabled(URL("https://www.iadvize.com/en/legal-notice/")))
 ```
 The GDPR process is now activated for your users and a default message will be provided to collect the user consent.
-Please check the [**iAdvize Conversation SDK Customisation Cheat Sheet**](https://github.com/iadvize/mobile-android-sdk-conversation-library/blob/develop/doc/SDK-Cheatsheet-customisation-Android.pdf) if you want to customise this message.
+Please check the [Customise](#customise) section below if you want to customise this message.

 <a name="push"></a>
 ## Registering push token